rastersoft/autovala/wiki/autovala-tricks.7.md

 Finally, the author's name and email will be asked the first time a package is created, but it will be stored at **$HOME/.config/autovala** to be used when creating new packages.

-When the **control** file is edited, the changes will be kept except the ones in the **Dependencies** and **Build-Dependencies** fields, that will be overwritten each time the package metadata is recreated.
-The other files are created only if they didn't exists; if they are already in the folder, they won't be modified, so it is possible to edit them without loosing the changes.
+When the metadata files are edited, the changes will be kept except the dependencies build-dependencies fields, that will be overwritten each time the package metadata is recreated.
+The other files (if they exist) are created only if they didn't exists; if they are already in the folder, they won't be modified, so it is possible to edit them without loosing the changes.

 ## Adding more package types

-As commented, Autovala can generate the metadata por .deb source packages.
+As commented, Autovala can generate the metadata por .deb and .rpm source packages.
 To add more package types, only a new class, derived from **packages** class, must be created.
 After initializing it and calling **init_all** method, the class should generate the files needed by the packaging system.
 To help into it, there are several properties that contains useful data, like a list of files needed to build the project (.vapi and .pc files), and for running it (like libraries).
 The class must use the package utilities to discover which packages contains those files, and use them for generating the dependencies.

 ## Writing unitary tests